 Yes.
 More specifically, you must use the U.S. Coast Guard bill of sale to register a boat in New Jersey.
-You must also complete an Application for Certificate of Title for Vessel and a Boat Registration Application (not available online; you may get this form from a motor vehicle agency).
+You must also complete an Application for Certificate of Title and a Boat Registration Application.
 You can learn more about boat registration by visiting the New Jersey Motor Vehicle Commission webpage.

 No. A New Jersey bill of sale is not required to register a gun.
 Guns are not registered in New Jersey.